tylerwooten/deepracer-for-cloud-setup/EC2-setup-JPMC.md

 **TROUBLESHOOTING:**
 *If you can't connect:*
-* Ensure Security group outbound is open to all
+* Ensure Security group outbound is open to all and inbound rule is open to your IP
+* Ensure your EC2's VPC ACL inbound rules is open for all traffic to your IP
 * Assign IAM role to the group